Delaunay-type hypersurfaces in cohomogeneity one manifolds: Geometry of cohomogeneity one manifolds

 \subsection{Normality assumptions}

-Our main result requires one of the normality assumptions $\K\triangleleft\G$ or $\Hs\triangleleft\K$.
-Although both are strong requirements, the class of cohomogeneity one manifolds satisfying either of them is still very large.
+Our main result requires one of the normality assumptions $\K\triangleleft\G$ or $\Hs\triangleleft\K$.\footnote{When we omit the subscripts $_\pm$ we are referring to either one of the two ``halfs" \eqref{eq:decomp} of $M$.} Although both are strong requirements, the class of cohomogeneity one manifolds satisfying either of them is still very large.
 We now discuss a few issues related to each of these assumptions.

 The presence of a proper normal subgroup in a compact connected Lie group $\G$ is a strong condition.
 In particular, it implies that there exists a connected normal subgroup $\mathsf L\triangleleft\G$ such that $\G=\K\cdot\mathsf L$, i.e., $\G$ is a quotient of the product $\K\times\mathsf L$ by a finite central subgroup.